Single T gate in a Clifford circuit drives transition to universal entanglement spectrum statistics

-We numerically simulate the time evolution protocol of the composite quantum circuit in Fig.~\ref{fig:schematic} for different numbers of T gates inserted $n_T \leq N$.
-To visualize the structure of a state, we bipartition the system into components $A$ and $B$: $| \psi \rangle = \sum_{x_A, x_B} \Psi(x_A, x_B) | x_A \rangle | x_B \rangle$, and display $| \Psi(x_A, x_B) |$ by employing a color map with $x_A$ in horizontal axis and $x_B$ in vertical axis.
-In Fig.~\ref{fig:CP}, we plot the magnitude of the amplitudes of three states: (1) a state evolved with a Clifford circuit, whose ES is Poisson distributed; (2) a state evolved with the composite quantum circuit in Fig.~\ref{fig:schematic} for $n_T = N$ T gates, whose ES is W-D distributed; (3) a random state with amplitudes drawn from a Gaussian distribution, whose ES is W-D distributed.
-The existence of a global periodic structure is clearly visible for state (1), but completely absent for the random state (3).
+We numerically simulate the time evolution protocol of the composite quantum circuit in Fig.~\ref{fig:schematic} with different numbers of T gates inserted, $n_T \leq N$.
+Before performing a quantitative analysis, let us first visualize the structure of the amplitudes of the resultant wavefunctions in a local basis, e.g. the computational $z$-basis.
+We bipartition the system into subsystems $A$ and $B$, and the wavefunction can be written as:

+where $x_A$ and $x_B$ label the $z$-basis configurations of subsystems $A$ and $B$, and $\Psi(x_A, x_B)$ is the amplitude of the wavefunction recasted as a matrix.
+We display $| \Psi(x_A, x_B) |$ by employing a color map with $x_A$ in horizontal axis and $x_B$ in vertical axis.
+In Fig.~\ref{fig:CP}, we plot the magnitude of the amplitudes of three representative states: \begin{enumerate}[label=(\arabic*)] \item a state evolved with a Clifford circuit, whose ES is Poisson distributed; \item a state evolved under the composite quantum circuit in Fig.~\ref{fig:schematic} with $n_T = N$ T gates inserted, whose ES is W-D distributed; \item a random state with amplitudes drawn from a Gaussian distribution, whose ES is W-D distributed. \end{enumerate} As shown in Fig.~\ref{fig:CP}, a global pattern of the wavefunction amplitudes is clearly visible for state (1), which is completely absent for a Haar random state (3).